it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 and submit the task as soon as possible but no later than Sunday, 03 July 2022.

-### Final grades published on WIKAMP
+### Final grades published on WIKAMP - test retake proposal

+#### Post

 Hi All,

 We are approaching the end of the semester, so it is time to finalize your grading process.
 I have just updated the grades, so I would appreciate checking your results as soon as possible.

 Remember that according to the [Assessment – grading scale](https://ife.edu.p.lodz.pl/mod/page/view.php?id=11195), you have three test attempts, which don't depend on your current scores.
 The next attempts will be conducted remotely.
-You must be a member of the _24-Programming Technologies_ Teams group.
-Information on how to enroll can be found on the WIkamp landing page.
+You must be a member of the Teams group.
+Information on how to enroll can be found on the WIKAMP landing page.
 The attempt is optional.
-Hence, if you want to make the next test attempt you must let me know by email and send your preferences regarding the date and time for when the test will be opened next time.
-I am waiting for your proposal up to the end of this week, i.e. up to **06-09-2028**.
-My proposal is **17-09-2028 at 10:15**.
-It will be the last attempt this academic year.
-The proposal applies to students who have not resigned from the possibility of improving grades and asked me to transfer their current grades.
-A final decision will be sent on Monday **09-09-2024**.

-Let me recall that the final grade for the test is calculated as the average of all attempt scores, so it is possible to decrease and increase the final result.
+Hence, if you want to make the next test attempt, you must check your preference at [doodle](https://doodle.com/group-poll/participate/aQgzEpMd).
+Again, you may retake the test up to the limit of three attempts.
+The final grade will be the average of all attempts.
+Consider it in advance.
+Check all dates you will be available and ready to retake the test if needed.
+Let me know by email about all cut-off dates.
+The test must not have conflicts with the regular University plan.
+Hence, it must be conducted according to the academic year calendar (summer exam session:  25.06.2025 – 07.07.2025; or 08.09.2025 – 15.09.2025).
+Now let's consider the first period.
+Let me recall again that the final grade for the test is calculated as the average of all attempt scores, so it is possible to decrease and increase the final result.
 Anyway, you are welcome to participate once more.

-After the test, I will generate the final report, and any modification of the grades will be almost impossible.
+I am waiting for your proposal up to the end of this week, i.e., up to **22-06-2025**.

-Again, let me recall that there is the seminar example code.
+Let me recall that there is the seminar example code.
 Have a look at

 - [https://github.com/mpostol/TP](https://github.com/mpostol/TP)

-To be in touch please start watching the repository.
+To be in touch, please start watching the repository.

-Based on this course I am going to publish a course on udemy.com you can subscribe to an existing free course to follow any of my publishing activities by joining the community at:
+Based on this course, I am going to publish a course on Udemy.com.
+You can subscribe to an existing free course to follow any of my publishing activities by joining the community at:

 [https://www.udemy.com/user/mariusz-postol](https://www.udemy.com/user/mariusz-postol/)